 2. Information Creation is a Process - Students will learn to evaluate source types (e.g., by the publication type/source or the author's credentials) and determine which sources are appropriate for academic writing and research.

 3. Information Has Value - The instruction librarian will encourage students to think about the monetary and scholarly value of information, with an eye toward publication practices and access.
 Students will learn the basics of copyright law as it relates to accessing information from the library and the internet.
 Additionally, library instruction at all levels will reinforce the high ethical standards of academic conduct expected at Limestone University.

 4. Research as Inquiry - Library instruction, especially in upper-level courses, will aid students in developing search queries and strategies for their research projects or other coursework.
 Research and library instruction at Limestone is usually practical (i.e., oriented toward an assignment).
 However, time spent in the library for information literacy instruction encourages good information seeking habits for the benefit of lifelong learning.

 5. Scholarship as Conversation - The instruction librarian will ask students to think about their research in the context of an academic field and other scholarly writing.
 Student's will learn to evaluate sources within the appropriate context.

 6. Searching as Strategic Exploration - Students will learn to think critically about the information they need or the research that is most germane to their own work.
 The instruction librarian will help students develop research questions and alternate research strategies to best meet their needs.

-If you would like to browse all the Limestone College library tutorials in one location visit the AJ Eastwood Library YouTube page.
+If you would like to browse all the Limestone University library tutorials in one location visit the AJ Eastwood Library YouTube page.
 The tutorials located here are organized by category.

 Each tutorial offers a link to share or embed the video.